ethansilvas/basic-git-branching/README.md

 There are other ways to create a branch and then check it out, but this command does it all in one.
 If all goes well then you will notice in the bottom left corver of VSCode that instead of saying `main` it will have switched to your new branch name.

-## Step 3: Code
+## Step 3: Code and finish whatever you need done

+**NOTE:** If you want to make a remove/backup copy of your branch, then do step 4 first.
+You don't technically need to make a remote copy of your branch until you are done coding and ready to push your new branch's code to the main branch, but without a remote copy you won't have a backup of your branch in case of disaster!

 The main purpose of branching is to basically make a copy of a branch, `main` for example, for you to implement your new feature without worrying about messing up all your good code in the original branch.
 You are now ready to code in your new branch!

 ## Step 4: Making a remote copy of your branch

-**NOTE:** You don't technically need to make a remote copy of your branch until you are done coding and ready to push your new branch's code to the main branch, but without a remote copy you won't have a backup of your branch in case of disaster!

 The new branch you created is only **local** to your computer right now but you can make it public so that you have a remote (backup) copy in case something goes wrong, or just so your team members can see/checkout your new branch.